fbpx

 Understanding and complying with car seat laws in Ireland is crucial for the safety of your children.
 Always ensure that the car seat is suitable for your child’s size, correctly installed, and appropriately used every time you travel.

-For reliable and trusted car insurance, contact KennCo on 01 409 2600 today, or visit our website for a fast, secure online quote.
+And for reliable and trusted car insurance, contact KennCo on 01 409 2600 today, or visit our website for a fast, secure online quote.

 Child Car Seat Safety FAQs